Using post it notes for reading comprehension in the elementary classroom is such a simple, yet powerful teaching strategy.

 Strategically place the sticky notes throughout the book as signals to show when you need to stop, “think aloud”, and discuss with students the targeted reading comprehension strategy.

-On each post-it, you’ll have your “think aloud” or relevant teaching point.
+On each sticky note, you’ll have your “think aloud” or relevant teaching point.

-The sticky notes serve as a way for students to see what conversations and type of thinking are going on inside of our heads as we read a book or piece of text.
+The sticky notes serve as a way for students to see what conversations and type of thinking are going on inside of your head as you read the book or piece of text.

 This type of scaffolding supports them as they apply the same reading strategies during independent reading.